 As a product of the bottega of Mattia Preti, Gio Battista Caloritti designed the chestnut door found below these shields.
-Giuseppe Stefanin modelled two wonderfully intricate statues of St. Paul and St. Peter, which were then cast by Luca Menville, of the well known Menville family.
+Giuseppe Stefanin modelled two wonderfully-intricate statues of Saint Paul and Saint Peter, which were then cast by Luca Menville, of the well known Menville family.
 Between the three shields and the door, rests a coloured shield which depicts the coat of arms of the serving Archbishop, while acting as a centre to the whole facade.
 Six bells used to be housed in the belfries, the eldest of which was cast in Venice back in 1370 by Magister Victor et Nicolas Frater, which may be currently found in the Museum.
 In 1699, six brave slaves earned 11 scudi for their troubles, as they hazardously hoisted the bells into position.
 The clocks on the facade were created by the famous Maltese clock-maker Michelangelo Sapiano in 1888.